- How do I...

 The safety, health and well-being of our participants is our top priority.
 Masks are currently required indoors for individuals that are not vaccinated and those 2-11 years old.
 As of 7/16/21 Santa Clara County Public Health Department recommends all individuals, regardless of vaccination status, wear a mask while indoors.

 Classes & Programs

-Campbell Historical Museum and Ainsley House closed through May 3, 2020
+Campbell Historical Museum is CLOSED and Ainsley House is available for non-guided tours.

 If you have questions please contact us at: